College wage premium

 Read the research that documents the wage premium attached to a college degree.

-Recent studies, including an analysis by the San Francisco Federal Reserve Bank, document the lifetime earnings advantage that flows from a college education.
+Recent studies, including analyses by Georgetown University and San Francisco Federal Reserve Bank, document the lifetime earnings advantage that flows from a college education.

-Published earlier this month by the San Francisco Fed's Mary C. Daly and Leila Bengali, the study also argues efforts to make college more accessible would be time and money well spent.
+Published in May 2014 by the Fed's Mary C. Daly and Leila Bengali, the study also argues efforts to make college more accessible would be time and money well spent.

 Other non-partisan, non-profit studies include: